beeva-joseluisalcazar/beeva-best-practices-ci/devops/continuous_integration/README.md

 ### Bamboo

-Bamboo is a continuous integration and delivery tool that ties automated builds, tests and releases together in a single workflow.
+Bamboo is a continuous integration and delivery tool that ties automated builds, tests and releases together in a single workflow, it integrates perfectly with Jira ( a the project management tool for agile teams, both are atlassian products)

+If connecting with Bitbucket and JIRA Software, details like JIRA issues, commits, reviews and approvals follow each release of your application from development to production.

+Here can see a bamboo sample project [https://confluence.atlassian.com/bamboo/a-sample-deployment-project-365658897.html](https://confluence.atlassian.com/bamboo/a-sample-deployment-project-365658897.html)

 [BEEVA](http://www.beeva.com) | 2015